Arduino-IRremote/Arduino-IRremote/README.md

 # FAQ and hints

 ## Problems with Neopixels, FastLed etc.
-IR will not work right when you use **Neopixels** (aka WS2811/WS2812/WS2812B) or other libraries blocking interrupts for a longer time (> 50 µs).<br/>
+IR will not work right when you use **Neopixels** (aka WS2811/WS2812/WS2812B) or other libraries blocking interrupts for a longer time (> 50 ï¿½s).<br/>
-Whether you use the Adafruit Neopixel lib, or FastLED, interrupts get disabled on many lower end CPUs like the basic Arduinos for longer than 50 µs.
+Whether you use the Adafruit Neopixel lib, or FastLED, interrupts get disabled on many lower end CPUs like the basic Arduinos for longer than 50 ï¿½s.
 In turn, this stops the IR interrupt handler from running when it needs to.<br/>
 You can try to wait for the IR receiver to be idle before you send the Neopixel data with `if (IrReceiver.isIdle()) { strip.show();}`.
 This prevents at least breaking a running IR transmission and -depending of the update rate of the Neopixel- may work quite well.<br/>
 There are some other solutions to this on more powerful processors,